Code-Institute-Submissions/Passion4film-Milestone_Project-4_JanResub/README.md

 3. The C.R.U.D functionality - site owners must be able to add, read, update and delete the products on the store.
 4. A search function to locate products by name/ category or description .
 5. The site must be user friendly and visually appealing.
-6. A user can register on the site but does not have to in order to make a purchase.
+6. A user can register on the site but does not have to be registered in order to make a purchase.
+They will have to provide address info however to have the goods shipped to them, but they can choose to have this stored and create an account or not.

 # UX